 Master's of liberal arts online programs were originally designed for educators but now prepare students for positions across many industries, including healthcare services and business operations, fields that the Bureau of Labor Statistics projects to grow by 20% and 27% respectively from 2016 to 2026.
 According to The New York Times and Forbes, tech companies like Google consistently hire liberal arts majors.

-What are the Best Online Master's in Liberal Arts Programs?
+2020 Best Accredited Online Master's in Liberal Arts Programs

 Johns Hopkins University